 Elizabeth Onyeabor: 19:13

 yeah, there's nothing wrong.
-We're not trying to fix.
+We're not trying to fix it.
 Okay, nothing wrong.
 We're just not trying to fix it.

 Michael Kithcart: 19:20

-I want to talk about because I thought it was really interesting.
-When you and I were talking earlier about there are actually different types of perfectionist there.
-I think there's three different kinds his or three types that you really focus on.
+I want to talk about it because I thought it was really interesting.
+When you and I were talking earlier about there are different types of perfectionists there.
+I think there are three different kinds or three types that you focus on.
 I know you touched on probably already touched on it a little bit, but just identify because maybe this will help some people that are listening.
-If they're not, they're wondering, they're still wondering, I might be a perfectionist if Yeah, how how does it show up in those ways?
+If they're not, they're wondering, they're still wondering, I might be a perfectionist if Yeah, how does it show up in those ways?

 Elizabeth Onyeabor: 19:51